 The second important criterion to consider is your temporal requirements.
 Ask yourself: What temporal resolution do I need?

-1. Do I specifically need to expose the camera for more than a few seconds, possibly up to several minutes to increase the signal-to-noise ratio as much as possible?
-In that case you will need a cooled camera with low dark current specs to reduce the dark current contribution as much as possible => Please refer to section 1.
-Long exposure time cameras below for more information.
+- Do I need long exposure times?
+Do I specifically need to expose the camera for more than a few seconds, possibly up to several minutes, to increase the signal-to-noise ratio as much as possible?
+In that case, you will need a cooled camera with low dark current specifications to reduce the dark current contribution as much as possible. → Please refer to section 1: Long exposure time cameras below for more information.

-2. Do I specifically need a high temporal resolution to detect/measure events happening very quickly, typically in the order of few ms down to few ns?
-In that case not only will you need a camera that allows very short exposures, but you also probably need a camera that can repeat and acquire many images at a high frame rate => Please refer to section 2.
-High frame rate cameras below for more information.
+- Do I need high temporal resolution?
+Do I specifically need a high temporal resolution to detect or measure events happening very quickly, typically in the order of a few milliseconds to a few nanoseconds?
+In that case, you will need a camera that allows very short exposures and can acquire many images at a high frame rate. → Please refer to section 2: High frame rate cameras below for more information.

-3. Am I fine working within the range of a few hundred milliseconds to a couple of seconds?
+- Can I work within moderate exposure times?
+Am I fine working within the range of a few hundred milliseconds to a couple of seconds?
 If so, most of the cameras in our catalog will meet your needs, and you won’t need to opt for a high-end model, at least for this requirement.

 1. Long exposure time scientific cameras